conradakunga/Blog/_posts/2025-02-14-getting-the-executing-net-version.md

 9.0.2
 ```

-Note that with this technique, the trailing zeroes are not returned.
+Note that with this technique, the **trailing zeroes are not returned**.

 ### TLDR